 Subterranean Modern (1979).
 Sleeve art by Gary Panter.

-As often happens, one post leads to another, and the next thing you know there’s a themed week happening, so here’s something more about Tuxedomoon.
+As often happens, one post leads to another and the next thing you know there’s a themed week happening, so here’s something more about Tuxedomoon.
 Subterranean Modern was a compilation album released by The Residents on their Ralph Records label in 1979.
 The idea was to showcase The Residents along with three other groups from contemporary San Francisco, all of whom were underground acts, hence the “subterranean” title.
-Three of those groups—Chrome, Tuxedomoon, The Residents themselves—have since developed cult followings; hard-rock outfit MX-80 Sound seem a little ordinary and out-of-place in this unique company but then that’s the nature of the compilation album.
+(Just to confuse matters, Subterranean was also a San Francisco record label.)
+Three of those groups—Chrome, Tuxedomoon, The Residents themselves—have since developed cult followings; hard-rock outfit MX-80 Sound seem a little ordinary and out-of-place in this unique company but such is the nature of the compilation album.
 The Residents wanted each group to provide an interpretation of I Left My Heart In San Francisco but none of the others were very interested; Chrome’s offering, which lasts all of 27 seconds, is hilariously contemptuous of the idea, a squall of riff and vocals that fades in then quickly fades away.
 Cartoonist Gary Panter illustrated the cover which is also given the Rozz Tox seal of approval.
 For more about Rozz Tox, whose enigmatic presence can be found on other Ralph Records releases, see this.

-The following is a two-page feature about the album and the four bands from the NME for 17th November, 1979.
+The following is a two-page feature from the NME for 17th November, 1979, profiling the album and the people who made the music.
 I don’t know whether this was Tuxedomoon’s first UK interview but it says it’s the first interview given by Chrome which gives it some vague contemporary relevance.
 Helios Creed recently re-formed Chrome, and played a show in London earlier this month.
 There’s also a new Chrome album, although for me Chrome proper requires Damon Edge, and he died in 1995.
 (Thanks to Gav for saving the pages!)

 * * *